 In the last module we discussed ways to get people excited about joining and being involved in the safety committee.
 In this module, we'll continue the theme of safety committee member professional development.
-Effective education and training is the key to making the safety committee a valuable profit center in your company.
+Effective education and training are keys to making the safety committee a valuable profit center in your company.

 Safety committees that lack effective education and training, for the most part, flounder around but rarely get much done.

-It's important that safety committee members are trained so that they understand the big picture.
+It's important that safety committee members are trained, so that they understand the big picture.
 Each member needs to know how the safety committee fits into the company's operations plan and how it can most effectively benefit the employer by helping to improve the safety management system.Training will help each safety committee member:

-For a safety committee to operate successfully, its members should be educated and trained in at least three very important areas:
+For a safety committee to operate successfully, its members should be educated and trained in at least four very important general topics:

-This is pretty obvious, but no less important.
-Safety committee members should be trained in how the safety committee operates, how meetings are conducted, and what is expected of them as members.
-New safety committee members may not have a firm understanding of the consultative role the safety committee plays within the safety management system.
-They may not realize that one of the primary purposes of safety committees is to help the employer fulfill safety accountabilities.
+New safety committee members may not have a firm understanding of the safety committee's consultative role within the safety management system.
+They may not realize that one of the primary purposes of safety committees is to help employers fulfill safety accountabilities.
 Consequently, it important that they also be trained in the following specific topics:

 To be effective, safety committee members must know basic hazard identification and control concepts and methods.
 We'll cover this topic briefly below.
-A more in-depth discussion can be found in OSHAcademy Course 704.
+A more in-depth discussion can be found in OSHAcademy course 704 Hazard Analysis and Control.

 One of the hazard identification and control duties you might have as a member of the safety committee might be conducting regular walk-around safety inspections.
-Safety inspections can be effective in spotting workplace hazards, but only if the people inspecting know what they're looking for and ask the right questions.
+Safety inspections can effectively spot workplace hazards, but only if the people inspecting know what they're looking for and ask the right questions.

-Sometimes, safety inspections consist of one person walking around with what I call the "rolling-eyeball" approach.
-The inspector just scans up and down, side to side, all over the place looking for hazards, not really knowing what to look for.
-Occasionally, the inspector might ask an employee if they have any "safety complaints", only to receive a quick "no" so the person can get back to work.
+Sometimes, safety inspections consist of one person walking all over the place looking for hazards, not really knowing what to look for.
+Occasionally, the inspector might ask an employee if they have any "safety complaints," only to receive a quick "no," so the person can get back to work.
 You can imagine that such an inspection ends up a waste of the inspector's time and the employer's money.
-If you are going to inspect...inspect effectively so that the company realizes some benefit from the process.

-Safety committee members should be trained on using the well-known Hierarchy of Controls, which includes five basic strategies in controlling exposure to hazards in the workplace.
+Safety committee members should be trained on the ANSI/AIHA Z10:2012 Hierarchy of Controls.
+The hierarchy includes six basic strategies in controlling exposure to hazards in the workplace.

-Controlling employee behaviors: The last two strategies reduce exposure by controlling employee behaviors through the use of procedures and personal protective equipment (PPE).
+Controlling employee behaviors.
+The last three strategies reduce exposure by controlling employee behaviors with procedures and personal protective equipment (PPE).

 Safety professionals know all about the Hierarchy of Controls, so be sure to get trained.
 You may want to take Course 122, Introduction to Hazard Controls or Course 704, Hazard Analysis and Control.
-You may also want to attend conferences sponsored by the National Safety Council, American Society of Safety Engineers and others to learn more about this important topic.
+You may also want to attend conferences sponsored by the American Society of Safety Professionals and others to learn more about this important topic.

 In some companies, safety committees are assigned the responsibility to review and evaluate accident reports.
 Consequently, it's important that safety committee members understand effective accident investigation procedures and what good accident reports look like.